cakephp/upgrade/README.md

 If rector fails or cannot handle your app, you can try to use this tool completely by defining more regex based rules for example.

+You can check active vs available tasks using `--help` together with `-v`.
+It will list all available ones, active ones are in green.

 For docs on this check [here](docs/Upgrade.md).

 ---